EccentricOrbit/ecc_curriculum/tutorials/mystery-melody-3.md

 # What is a Syntax Error?
 When you make a mistake writing code, you might get a syntax error.
 That means Python can't understand what you typed.
-These error messages can be confusing, but they also give you hints about how to fix mistakes.
 A syntax error usually has a line number showing where the problem is.

-# How do I fix syntax errors?
-Here's a quick example of a common syntax error in a TunePad project.
+Here's a quick example.
 This one’s tricky because the problem is actually on line 1 even though the syntax error says line 2.
 The actual problem is a missing right parenthesis on line 1.

 ```python
 playNote(60